jorisrietveld/NHLStenden_Project_Desk-Crisim/readme.md

 _Known issues in the project, please open a issue and if it is confirmed I will add it in this list, so I can investigate and patch it_
 ##### PHP segfault
-- [ ] The `bin/console server:run` command or the php deamon crashes when when a webpage is served to the client.
+- [ ] The `bin/console server:run` command or the php daemon crashes when when a web page is served to the client.
     > If you don't change the `algorithm: argon2` line to `algorithm: bcrypt` when running a Php version that is compiled without the `-with-password-argon2`